 3 Journaling works best only if done consistently over time.
 Journaling takes time and consistency to reach full bloom, if you don’t have the right mindset and techniques in your arsenal, 99% you’ll give up journaling in 3 days.

-In the second part, “A Guide to Journaling (Pt 2 or 2)”, you’ll gain access to a step-by-step guide for total beginners and a practical journaling guide that you download and use right away.
+In the second part, “How to Start Journaling”, you’ll gain access to a step-by-step guide for total beginners and a practical journaling guide that you download and use right away.
 Plus a few hacks to get journaling installed as your habit.
-If you’re feeling courageous, take on our 90-day Journaling Challenge here and prove to yourself!
+If you’re feeling courageous, take on our 90-day Journaling Challenge and prove it to yourself!
 Can

 - Ewa Kacewicz, Richard Slatcher, James W. Pennebaker, “Expressive Writing: An Alternative to Traditional Methods,” December 2006, https://www.researchgate.net/publication/227206033_Expressive_Writing_An_Alternative_to_Traditional_Methods